Charles I Gonzaga: Biography

 In 1612, Charles, a descendant of the Byzantine Emperor Andronicus II Palaeologus through his grandmother Margaret Paleologa, who was of the line of Theodore I, Marquess of Montferrat, Andronicus's son, claimed the throne of Constantinople, at the time the capital of the Ottoman Empire.
 He began plotting with Greek rebels, including the Maniots of Greece, who addressed him as "King Constantine Palaeologus".
 When the Ottoman authorities heard about this, they sent an army of 20,000 men and 70 ships to invade Mani.
 They succeeded in ravaging the Mani Peninsula and imposing taxes on the Maniots.
 This caused Charles to move more actively for his crusade.
 He sent envoys to the courts of Europe looking for support.
 In 1619, he recruited six ships and some five thousand men, but a fire started by a possible incendiary prevented their journey.

 Following the death of the last legitimate male heir of the Gonzaga line in the Duchy of Mantua, Vincenzo II (1627), Charles inherited the title through an agreement.
 His succession, however, spurred the enmity of Charles Emmanuel I of Savoy, who aimed at the Gonzaga lands of Montferrat, and, above all, of Spain and the Holy Roman Empire, which did not like a pro-French ruler in Mantua.
 This led to the War of the Mantuan Succession.
-In 1629 emperor Ferdinand II sent a Landsknecht army to besiege Mantua, Charles left without the promised support from Louis XIII.
+In 1629 emperor Ferdinand II sent an army to besiege Mantua, Charles left without the promised support from Louis XIII.
 The siege lasted until 18 July 1630, when the city, already struck by a plague, was brutally sacked for three days.
 Mantua never recovered from this disaster.

-The subsequent diplomatic maneuvers allowed Charles, who had fled to the Papal States, to return to the duchy in 1631, although not without concessions to the House of Savoy and to the Gonzaga of Guastalla.
+The subsequent diplomatic maneuvers which resulted in the Treaty of Cherasco, allowed Charles, who had fled to the Papal States, to return to the duchy in 1631, although not without concessions to the House of Savoy and to the Gonzaga of Guastalla.
 The fiscal situation of the Mantuan territory was poor, but he was able to facilitate some economic recovery in the following years.

 Charles died in 1637.
 His successor was his grandson Charles II, initially under the regency of Maria Gonzaga, Charles I's daughter-in-law.